top of page

 • +/-71 Acres at Firestone Ave and Morehead St

-• Large site allows for low rise project saving taxpayer money and ample surface parking
+• Large site allows for a low-rise project and ample surface parking

-• Future expansion potential for other Justice Center component
+• Future expansion potential for other Justice Center components

-• In Opportunity Zone with New Markets Tax Credits available plus additional tax credits for solar
+• Located in an Opportunity Zone with New Markets Tax Credits available, plus additional tax credits for solar, reducing the cost for the County and taxpayers

 • Zoned I-H (Industrial – Heavy)

-• Public-Private partnership - ready to build and leaseback with future options to purchase
+• Public-Private Partnership – Experienced developer with deep government experience ready to build and leaseback with future options to purchase, creating maximum optionality for the County.

-• 3 miles & 6 minutes from current detention facility at 201 Poplar
+• 3 miles & 6 minutes from the current detention facility at 201 Poplar

 Transform downtown Memphis & Shelby Farms

-• Frees up +/- 8.1 acres at current location for higher-use redevelopment and increased tax revenue
+• Frees up +/- 8.1 acres at the current location downtown for higher-use redevelopment and increased tax revenue

 faded map 2.jpg